bcdev/jpy/README.md

      `File = jpy.get_class('java.io.File')`
   This is also how it is done in Jython.
 * Make it fully multi-threading aware (use global switch 'multi_threaded').
+* Allow to pass Python a list, dict, or set where a Java method expects a List or array, a Map, or a Set.
+* Implement the Python list, dict, and set protocols where a Java method returns a List, a Map, or a Set.
 * Assert rigorously that Python reference counting is correct.
 * Assert rigorously that Java global/local references are correctly created and released.
 * Perform rigorous Python C API error checking.